-- e) The performance fee may also be withdrawn if the unit value at the end of the reporting period falls below the value at the beginning of the reporting period (absolute negative performance). - (2) In addition to the fees listed in Sub-section 1, the following expenses shall be charged to the UCITS Fund: - 1. costs incurred in connection with the use of securities lending programmes in line with current banking practice.
-The Company shall ensure that the costs of securities lending in no case exceed the income resulting from such transactions. - 2. a) costs for the assertion and enforcement of claims attributable to the UCITS Fund that are deemed to be justified, as well as for defence against unjustified claims brought against the UCITS Fund, - b) costs for the verification, assertion and enforcement of claims that appear to be justified for reducing, offsetting and/or reimbursing withholding taxes or other taxes and/or fiscal charges, - c) Taxes payable in connection with the fees payable to the Company, the depositary and third parties, in connection with the expenses referred to in Sub-section 2 no. 2 a) and b) and in relation to administration and custody. - (3) In addition to the aforementioned fees and expenses, the UCITS Fund is charged for the costs incurred in connection with the acquisition and disposal of assets. - (4) The Company must disclose in the annual and semi-annual reports the amount of the front-end loads and redemption fees that have been charged to the UCITS Fund in the reporting period for the subscription and redemption of units within the meaning of Section 196 KAGB.
+- (2) In addition to the fees listed in Sub-section 1, the following expenses shall be charged to the UCITS Fund: - 1. costs incurred in connection with the use of securities lending programmes in line with current banking practice, for which the Company shall not receive any fee pursuant to Sub-section 1 no. 2 (fee for securities lending and securities sale transactions).
+In this case, the Company shall ensure that the costs of securities lending shall in no case exceed the income resulting from such transactions. - 2. a) costs for the assertion and enforcement of claims attributable to the UCITS Fund that are deemed to be justified, as well as for defence against unjustified claims brought against the UCITS Fund, - b) costs for the verification, assertion and enforcement of claims that appear to be justified for reducing, offsetting and/or reimbursing withholding taxes or other taxes and/or fiscal charges, - c) Taxes payable in connection with the fees payable to the Company, the depositary and third parties, in connection with the expenses referred to in Sub-section 2 no. 2 a) and b) and in relation to administration and custody. - (3) In addition to the aforementioned fees and expenses, the UCITS Fund is charged for the costs incurred in connection with the acquisition and disposal of assets. - (4) The Company must disclose in the annual and semi-annual reports the amount of the front-end loads and redemption fees that have been charged to the UCITS Fund in the reporting period for the subscription and redemption of units within the meaning of Section 196 KAGB.
 If the Fund acquires units in other investment funds that are directly or indirectly managed by the Company or another company affiliated to the Company by way of significant direct or indirect participation, neither the Company nor the affiliated company may charge any fees for the subscription or redemption of the units.
-The Company must disclose in the annual and semi-annual reports the fee charged to the UCITS Fund by the Company itself, by another (investment) management company or by another company with which the Company is affiliated by way of a significant direct or indirect participation for the management of the units held in the UCITS Fund.
+In the annual report and semi-annual report, the Company must disclose the remuneration that the Fund has been charged by the Company itself, by another (capital) management company or another company with which the Company is connected through a significant direct or indirect equity investment as a management fee for the units held in the Fund.